-What’s an outdoor party without a few good drinks?
+What’s an outdoor party without a signature cocktail?
 We think a summer brunch is a perfect excuse for a DIY bloody mary bar.
 Gather the staple ingredients, then throw in some extras like shrimp, asparagus, olives, and almonds.
+(After all, everyone knows the best part of a bloody mary is the snacks that come with it!)
 Arrange everything on a side table or a bar cart, and let guests create their own delicious mix.

 Easy Condiment Station

 To cut down on time spent running back into the house for condiments, sauces, and toppings, create a catchall basket of everything you and your guests will need.
 We love the idea of a repurposed wine carrier.
 Add jars of toppings or bottled dressings and sauces to each compartment, and place them near the grill for easy access.

 Plan an Activity

 Since there may be some downtime while everyone's individual pizzas are on the grill, set up a casual backyard activity guests can do while they wait for their food.
 Set up a game like bocce ball or croquet that's easy to play while guests chat and mingle.

 Grilled peach pie is the perfect excuse to add dessert to your brunch menu.
 Throw fresh peaches on the grill, then add them to a small cast-iron skillet and top with a purchased pie crust for convenience.
 Then, cook the pie in the skillet on the grill and serve with fresh whipped cream or ice cream.